-Probiotic doses are listed as colony forming units (CFU), which means the number of live strains in each dose.
+Probiotic doses are listed as colony forming units (CFUs), which means the number of live strains in each dose.

 Different brands will have different suggested doses and uses, so it’s important to understand the information listed.

 Probiotics don’t work for everyone.
-Your unique gene makeup, age, health, and bacteria you already have in your body, along with your diet all affect how probiotics work.
+Your unique gene makeup, age, health, bacteria you already have in your body, and diet all affect how probiotics work.

 Here are a few more reasons why a probiotic may not work:

 - The dose isn’t correct (too few CFU).

 - You aren’t taking it correctly (with food versus on an empty stomach).
 Read the label and follow the product directions on how to take it.

 - It’s the wrong strain.
 Not all strains work for every symptom.
 Find the right match based on proven studies.

 - The product quality is poor (live cultures).
 One of the biggest challenges with probiotics is their fragile nature.
 They must survive the process of manufacturing, storage, and your stomach acid in order to be effective in your intestines.